tackman/yurikure/rule-src/rule-en.md

 Each player's Control Point of every gril will be introduced by assigned Support Point.
 You can gain control of girl's Action by **exposing your control points**.
 When your desired Girls Pair becomes Fatal couple, you are next to victory.
-Or Yuri Bigamy wiht three or more girls may also bring victory for players unsatisfied by a single girl-girl pair.
+Or Yuri Polygamy with three or more girls may also bring victory for players unsatisfied by a single girl-girl pair.

 ## Components